Adobe-Experience-Cloud/analytics-io-lab/README.md

 8. Locate the **Product Performance Grid** panel in the Analysis Workspace project and click on the debugger icon, then click on **Freeform Table**

-9. Notice that there are possibly multiple requests per panel
+9. There are possibly multiple requests per panel
 ![s1_debug_link](images/s1_debug_link.png?raw=true)

 10. Click on one of the requests